Where’s My Refund? What California Taxpayers Need To Know

 How Long Do California State Tax Refunds Take?

-Per the State of California Franchise Tax Board, you can expect your 2022 California refund as follows:
+Per the State of California Franchise Tax Board, you can expect your 2024 California state tax return to be processed:

-• Within three weeks for personal returns filed electronically
+• Up to three weeks for personal returns filed electronically

-• Within three months for mailed personal returns
+• Up to three months for mailed personal returns

-• Within five months for electronically filed business returns
+• Up to five months for amended returns

 How Do I Track My California Tax Refund?